-Dombey Pty Ltd is a private company that has an income year from 1 July 2007 to 30 June 2008.
-A private company has the same franking period as its income year - therefore Dombey Pty Ltd's first franking period was from 1 July 2006 to 30 June 2007.
-During the 2006-07 income year Dombey Pty Ltd's benchmark franking percentage was 60%.
+Dombey Pty Ltd is a private company that has an income year from 1 July 2011 to 30 June 2012.
+A private company has the same franking period as its income year - therefore, for the 2011-12 income year, Dombey Pty Ltd's first franking period was from 1 July 2010 to 30 June 2011.
+During the 2010-11 income year Dombey Pty Ltd's benchmark franking percentage was 60%.

-The company's second franking period is 1 July 2007 to 30 June 2008.
-During this income year Dombey Pty Ltd's benchmark franking percentage was 30%.
-Dombey Pty Ltd would have to complete section C in the franking account tax return as its benchmark franking percentage decreased by more than 20 percentage points in the franking period for the 2007-08 income year.
+The company's second franking period is 1 July 2011 to 30 June 2012.
+During this income year, Dombey Pty Ltd's benchmark franking percentage was 30%.
+Dombey Pty Ltd would have to complete section C in the franking account tax return because its benchmark franking percentage decreased by more than 20 percentage points in the franking period for the 2011-12 income year.
 Dombey Pty Ltd would print X in the Yes box at Was there a significant variation in benchmark franking percentage between franking periods?
 Dombey Pty Ltd would complete the benchmark franking period boxes as follows: